hamid2117/hamid2117/README.md

 I am a Full-stack Mobile and Web Developer who is exploring Cloud :cloud: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:

- - 🌱 I’m currently learning Typescript and Electron Js .
+ - 🌱 I’m currently learning React Native and Electron Js .

  - :books: I want to learn TensorFlow and Django